 The origins of gender-attentive TJ are not imposed from abroad but are more likely to come from national governments, local civil society groups, or regional diffusion.
 For example, South Africa’s 1998 Truth and Reconciliation Commission (TRC) created one of the first gender-attentive reparations policies as part of its Truth Commission.
 The TC report gave credit to a workshop of a national NGO, the Centre for Applied Legal Studies at the University of the Witwatersrand, for calling attention to the importance of incorporating gender issues into its work.

 South Africa’s groundbreaking TRC sparked regional diffusion, as other Sub-Saharan and even North African countries adopted South Africa’s model.
 Ghana, Morocco, and Sierra Leone all published TC final reports containing gender-attentive reparations policies in 2004, the year after South Africa passed its reparations policy into law.
-Women’s groups in Morocco called for gender-attentive TJ, including collective reparations.
-In response Morocco’s 2004 Equity and Reconciliation Commission recognized that women are “Victims of Twofold Violence.”
-They suffer both from violence targeting themselves and the indirect consequences of violence against their spouses.
+Morocco’s 2004 Equity and Reconciliation Commission recognized that women are “Victims of Twofold Violence.”
+They suffer both from violence targeting themselves and the indirect consequences of violence against their husbands.
 The latter occurrences render women the sole household provider.
-Morocco’s collective reparations projects later received funding from several foreign sources, with the European Union being by far the biggest donor at €11 million.
+Morocco’s collective reparations projects, including social programs and centers for women established in “victim regions” identified by the TC, later received funding from several foreign sources, with the European Union being by far the biggest donor at €11 million.
 UNIFEM also provided “technical assistance on including gender as a crosscutting issue in the community reparations program.”
 Such foreign support allows countries to reach more people with their policies.
 As this example suggests, international actors, including states with FFP, are not imposing gender attentive TJ but rather support and fund such policies once adopted.

 Tunisia’s 2019 Truth and Dignity Commission was also gender-attentive and was influenced both by the South African TRC and by the Moroccan Truth Commission.
 Tunisian commissioners and staff also met with the former commissioners of the Moroccan TC and were inspired to create a special committee for women within the TC staff.